 # Dynamic Configuration Center User Manual

-This paper introduces the scenario model of Dynamic Configuration Center in Sermant and how to use it.
-The dynamic configuration capability of Sermant is implemented through the Dynamic Configuration Service (opens new window) in the Sermant framework layer.
-It pulls configurations from the dynamic configuration center to enable a rich variety of service governance capabilities.
+This document introduces the scenarios, model descriptions, and usage of the Dynamic Configuration Center in Sermant.
+The dynamic configuration capability of Sermant is implemented through the Dynamic Configuration Service (opens new window) in the Sermant framework layer, which pulls configurations from the Dynamic Configuration Center to enable a rich variety of service governance capabilities.

-# Dynamic Configuration Center in Sermant Scene and Positioning
+# Scenarios and Positioning of the Dynamic Configuration Center in Sermant

-The dynamic configuration center is a supporting component for the dynamic configuration function of Sermant, which allows Sermant to dynamically pull configuration from the configuration center to achieve a variety of service governance capabilities.
-Users can enable dynamic configuration capabilities and deploy dynamic configuration centers on demand.
+The Dynamic Configuration Center serves as a supporting component for the dynamic configuration function in Sermant, allowing it to pull configurations to enable diverse service governance capabilities.
+Users can enable dynamic configuration capabilities as needed and deploy the Dynamic Configuration Center.

-• In the flowcontrol plugin, the configuration and delivery of traffic marking and flow control rules are realized by Sermant dynamic configuration and configuration center as the medium to achieve dynamic flow control.
+• In the flow control plugin, the configuration and issuance of traffic markers and flow control rules are achieved through dynamic flow control mediated by the Sermant Dynamic Configuration Center.

-• In the routing plugin, the configuration of label routing rules is also effective through this configuration center capability.
+• In the routing plugin, the issuance of tag routing rules is also activated through this dynamic configuration capability.

-There are many mature open source products in the field of real-time configuration center and Sermant does not provide a single implementation of configuration center, but integrates the open source configuration center to achieve the business goal of real-time dynamic configuration of service governance rules.
+Since there are many mature open-source products in the industry for real-time configuration centers, Sermant does not provide a standalone implementation of a configuration center.
+Instead, it integrates with open-source configuration centers to achieve the business goal of real-time dynamic configuration of service governance rules.

-In the concrete implementation, sermant-agent defines a set of general interfaces for dynamic configuration.
-Based on this architecture,
+In terms of specific implementation, a set of general interfaces for dynamic configuration is defined within the Sermant Agent.
+Based on this architecture:

-• The user determines the type of configuration center that the Sermant actually connects to through the configuration of the sermant-agent.
-It is also possible to directly operate the dynamic configuration center in the operation and maintenance scenario according to the manual of each service governance plugin to achieve the business goal of dynamic configuration.
+• Users determine the type of configuration center that Sermant connects to through the configuration of the Sermant Agent.
+In operational scenarios, they can also directly interact with the Dynamic Configuration Center based on the usage manuals of various service governance plugins to achieve the business goals of dynamic configuration.

-The following architecture diagram illustrates the principle of the architecture.
+The following architecture diagram illustrates the principles of this architecture.

 # Parameter Configuration

-For configuration of the dynamic configuration center, see the corresponding open source dynamic configuration center (ZooKeeper (opens new window) , ServiceComb Kie (opens new window), Nacos (opens new window)).
-We will not go into details in this paper.
+For the configuration of the Dynamic Configuration Center, please refer to the corresponding open-source dynamic configuration centers (such as ZooKeeper (opens new window), ServiceComb Kie (opens new window), and Nacos (opens new window)).
+This document will not elaborate in detail.

 # Sermant Dynamic Configuration Center Model

-The configuration model in Sermant is illustrated by the interface function KeyGroupService.publishConfig (opens new window) in sermant-agent.
+The configuration model in Sermant is illustrated by the interface function KeyGroupService.publishConfig (opens new window).

 /**

-* Sets the configuration value for a key under the group
+* Set the configuration value for a key in a group

 *